 Theft from vehicles is also common.
 “Good Samaritan" scams are unfortunately common, where a passing car or helpful stranger will attempt to divert the driver’s attention by indicating there is a flat tire or mechanical problem.
 When the driver stops to check the vehicle, the “Good Samaritan” will appear to help the driver and passengers while the accomplice steals from the unlocked car.
 Drivers should be cautious about accepting help from anyone other than a uniformed Spanish police officer or Civil Guard.
 Items high in value like luggage, cameras, laptop computers, or briefcases are often stolen from cars.
 We recommend that travelers not leave baggage in open view inside parked cars, and keep doors locked, windows rolled up, and valuables out of sight when driving.

 A number of U.S. citizens have been victims of various scams in Spain.
-One scheme involves a U.S. citizen receiving an email or telephone call requesting money to assist a relative or acquaintance who has been arrested, detained, robbed, or injured in Spain.
+One scheme involves a U.S. citizen receiving an email or telephone call requesting money to assist a relative or acquaintance who has allegedly been arrested, detained, robbed, or injured in Spain.
+Often, it starts with a call impersonating a grandchild supposedly arrested in Spain, asking the grandparents not to inform the parents.
 If you receive such an email, we recommend that you not send money.
 Other scams include lottery or advance-fee scams in which a person is lured to Spain to finalize a financial transaction.
 Often the victims are initially contacted via Internet or fax and informed they have won the Spanish Lottery (El Gordo), inherited money from a distant relative, or are needed to assist in a major financial transaction from one country to another.
 For more information, please see the Bureau of Consular Affairs’ web page on International Financial Scams.

 Don’t buy counterfeit and pirated goods, even if they are widely available.
-Not only are the bootlegs illegal in the United States, if you purchase them you are also breaking local law.
+Not only are the bootlegs illegal to bring back into the United States, if you purchase them you are also breaking local law.